 The ‘knew or should have known’ test for online marketplaces

-HMRC may hold you jointly and severally liable for any unpaid VAT due on sales an overseas seller has made on your marketplace if you knew, or should have known, that an overseas seller offering goods for sale on your marketplace should have registered for UK VAT and hasn’t.
+HMRC may hold you jointly and severally liable for any unpaid VAT due on sales an overseas seller has made on your marketplace if you knew, or should have known, that an overseas seller offering goods for sale on your marketplace should have registered for UK VAT and has not.

-You’ll be liable for the unpaid VAT if you haven’t stopped the overseas seller from offering goods for sale on your marketplace after 60 days from the date that you first knew or should have known.
+You’ll be liable for the unpaid VAT if you have not stopped the overseas seller from offering goods for sale on your marketplace after 60 days from the date that you first knew or should have known.

 You’ll continue to be liable until the overseas seller meets their VAT obligations.